League of Legends 2021 World Championship Odds Tracker

 |Season||Total Prize Money|

 Forget everything your mother ever told you about video games being a waste of time.
 The total prize money for the League of Legends World Championship surpassed $5 million in 2016, making it one of the most lucrative eSports tournaments of all time.
+In 2020, the tenth season, the finals will be held at Shanghai Stadium which holds 55,000 people.

 League of Legends World Championship Locations